Enosh2527/playmax-site/README.md

 npm run preview
 ```

-Visit the printed URL (default `http://localhost:4173`) to exercise the full experience against Google Drive using the bundled credentials.
+Visit the printed URL (default `http://localhost:4173`) to exercise the full experience against your Supabase project using the bundled credentials.

 ## Build